Questionable

 2026 Fantasy Outlook

 Nabers suffered ACL and meniscus tears in Week 4 last year, bringing an early end to what could've been a prolific campaign.
-He averaged 10.7 targets over the first three weeks, after averaging a league-high 11.3 during his 2024 rookie season.
-The strong start last year came with Russell Wilson at quarterback, but the Giants actually got better play out of rookie Jaxson Dart, who made his first NFL start the same week that Nabers suffered his injury.
-Giants fans rightfully are excited about an offense led by Dart, Nabers and LT Andrew Thomas, under the guidance of new coach John Harbaugh and OC Matt Nagy.
-Few teams have similar talent at premium positions, but that doesn't mean it's without potential complications, like Nabers coming off major surgery and the Giants coming off a four-win season.
-Nagy's work as head coach in Chicago (2018-21) is another cause for concern, though QB Mitch Trubisky fared no better afterward.
-In New York, there's not a ton to work with after the aforementioned big names, but the Giants do return four of five O-line starters from last year, and they signed TE Isaiah Likely, FB Patrick Ricard and WR Darnell Mooney.
-Long story short, there's nobody who will prevent Nabers from seeing a ton of targets if he looks like his old self (and Dart provides competent QB play).
+He averaged 10.7 targets over the first three weeks, after averaging a league-high 11.3 per game during his 2024 rookie season.
+The strong start last year came with Russell Wilson at quarterback, but the Giants actually got better play out of rookie Jaxson Dart, who made his first NFL start the same week that Nabers suffered his ugly injury.
+Giants fans rightfully are excited about an offense led by Dart, Nabers and LT Andrew Thomas, under the guidance of new head coach John Harbaugh and offensive coordinator Matt Nagy.
+Few teams have similar talent at premium positions on offense, but that doesn't mean it's without potential pitfalls, including Nabers coming off major surgery and the Giants coming off a four-win season.
+Nabers' meniscus tear may have complicated the rehab for his ACL tear, and he ended up having a minor procedure this spring to remove scar tissue that was impacting flexibility.
+The Giants are otherwise relying on the likes of Darius Slayton, Darnell Mooney and third-round pick Malachi Fields at wide receiver, but Harbaugh at least brought TE Isaiah Likely and FB Patrick Ricard over with him from the Ravens to provide competent snaps.
+There's nobody who would stop a healthy Nabers from dominating targets again; the main concerns are that he won't be ready for Week 1 and/or won't regain his top form until 2027.
 Read Past Outlooks

 RANKS